 Real estate brokers and sales agents are licensed for the protection of consumers.
-Before someone can be licensed to act for a buyer or seller in a real estate transaction, the person must meet certain requirements.
-To become licensed, each applicant must pass a background check to assess their honesty, trustworthiness, and integrity.
-Applicants must also complete qualifying education and experience, and pass the licensing exam before they are granted the authority to help guide you through the complicated process of buying or selling a home.
+Before receiving a license, each applicant must pass a background check to assess their honesty, trustworthiness, and integrity.
+Applicants must also complete qualifying education and experience, and pass the licensing exam before they are granted the authority to help guide you through the complicated process of buying or selling real property.

 Each company that provides brokerage services must be licensed as a broker and must operate under the direct oversight of an individual who also holds a broker license.
 Every sales agent is sponsored and supervised by a broker.
-A broker or sales agent licensed by TREC is not required to become a REALTOR; although many do voluntarily join this private professional organization.
+A broker or sales agent licensed by TREC is not required to become a Realtor, although many voluntarily join this professional association.

-- answer the client’s questions and present any offer to or counter-offer from the client; and
+- Answering the client’s questions and present any offer to or counter-offer from the client

-- treat all parties to a real estate transaction honestly and fairly.
+- Treating all parties to a real estate transaction honestly and fairly.

 It’s important to make sure you work with an agent or broker that you believe will best meet your needs.
 Talk to a trusted neighbor, family member, or friend to get a recommendation.
-Be sure to interview any persons you may be interested in hiring and ask them questions about their services.
+Be sure to interview anyone you may be interested in hiring and ask questions about their services.
 Online research can also be a valuable aid in helping you decide.
 Check out any licensed sales agent or broker using TREC's License Holder Lookup tool.
-This tool will provide you information about a license holder’s background history; any prior violations of laws or TREC rules; education they have taken in connection with their license; and if the person is an agent, information about the broker who sponsors them.
+This tool will provide you information about a license holder’s background history, any prior violations of laws or TREC rules, education they have taken in connection with their license, and if the person is an agent, information about the broker who sponsors them.

 TREC does not regulate the fees paid to any real estate license holder, including buyer’s agents, seller’s agents, brokers, inspectors, or appraisers.
 All fees are set by your agreement with each professional.
 Before you sign any representation agreement or service agreement, you should carefully review the fees each individual will be charging.